 Health & Nutrition

-It responds to emergency situations and looks into the safety of the children at risk and their families.
-Based on a child-centred and community-based model, it responds to any crisis keeping the child as the core focus while ensuring that the impact of the disaster can be minimized ensuring fairness during rehabilitation.
-It runs classes during disasters to provide children with a safe place for growth, development and emotional well-being during the aftermath of a disaster.
+It responds to emergency situations and looks into the safety of the children at risk and also their families.
+Based on a child-centred and community-based model, it reacts to crisis keeping the child as the core focus while ensuring that the impact of the disaster can be minimized ensuring fairness during rehabilitation.
+It runs classes during disasters to provide children with a safe place for growth, development and emotional well-being during the aftermath.

 Policy & Advocacy